Hammond FD stops shed fire from spreading to home 20 feet away

 Trending News

-Fire officials said the cause is still under investigation.
+Fire officials said the causes are still under investigation.
+No injuries were reported.

 More News